Food Quantity Detection

 -

-Send captured data – Once capture completes, upload the sequence using one of the supported API endpoints.
+Send captured data & create the intake – Once capture completes, upload the sequence using the POST /image/segmentation/complete/quantity endpoint.
+The response will:

 Related Endpoints

-- POST /image/segmentation/complete/quantity → 🔴 Upload captured data for food quantity estimation.
+- POST /image/segmentation/complete/quantity → 🔴 Upload captured data for food quantity estimation and create an intake that triggers the asynchronous quantity prediction task.

 - POST /waste/detection/intake → 🔴 Detect remaining quantities for waste estimation.